jvosburgh/jvosburgh.github.io/narratives/govac-max-market-narrative.md

 ## Insight

-My research uncovered a critical market truth:
+The research uncovered a critical market truth:

 **Pipeline blowdowns represent one of the largest overlooked methane reduction opportunities in the natural gas industry.**